yenisbel/portfolio/README.md

 ## Web UI and why?

-By rebuilding my website portfolio with Gatsby, I also learned moreabout GraphQL, practiced my React skills, and took the opportunity to try out a new hosting provider Netlify as well.
+By rebuilding my website portfolio with Gatsby, I also learned more about GraphQL, practiced my React skills, and took the opportunity to try out a new hosting provider Netlify as well.
 - To create the front-end I used the library gatsby.js for static content generation.

 - The website uses SCSS as a CSS pre-processor.